adutt1010/cse15l-lab-reports/report3.md

 56

 ```
--Here we combine the `-n` and `-c` command line arguments to get the number of times a patthern appears in the file, in this case the patter I wanted to check was `"report"`.
+- Here we combine the `-n` and `-c` command line arguments to get the number of times a patthern appears in the file, in this case the patter I wanted to check was `"report"`.
 This can be useful when you want to find the frequency of certain words in the file for statistical purposes.

 #### `-r` command
 **Example 1:**